For urgent consular assistance call

 Air pollution levels can be high in Kosovo.

-Accidental emission of toxic substances from factories can happen.
+Accidental emissions of toxic substances from factories can happen.

 Public health warnings aren't always issued.

-If you have asthma or any other breathing difficulties, seek medical advice before you travel.
+If you have asthma or other breathing difficulties, seek medical advice before travelling.

 Ticks are active from spring to autumn.